lnx00/Lmaobox-Annotations/README.md

 ### Prerequisites

-1. Install the [LUA Extenstion](https://marketplace.visualstudio.com/items?itemName=sumneko.lua) for Visual Studio COde
+1. Install the [LUA Extenstion](https://marketplace.visualstudio.com/items?itemName=sumneko.lua) for Visual Studio Code
 2. Clone or download and extract this repository
-3. Choose one of the following installation methods:
+3. Continue with one of the following installation methods:

-### Local installation (Recommended)
+### Enable annotations locally (Recommended)

-4. Create a `.luarc.json` file in the root of your Lua project ([Template](https://gist.github.com/lnx00/cdc17a6b6c4de799d4dbf2745ad19ba9))
+4. Create a `.luarc.json` file in the root of your Lua project ([View Template](https://gist.github.com/lnx00/cdc17a6b6c4de799d4dbf2745ad19ba9))
-5. Add the repository folder path to the `workspace.library` array field
+5. Add the repository folder path to the `workspace.library` field

-### Global installation
+### Enable annotations globally

-4. Open VSCode and click on File -> Preferences -> Settings
+4. Run Visual Studio Code and open the settings (File -> Preferences -> Settings)
-5. On the left side, click Extensions -> Lua
+5. On the left side, navigate to the Lua extension settings (Extensions -> Lua)
-6. Find **Workspace: Library** and click on **Add Item**
+6. Find "Workspace: Library" and click on "Add Item"
-7. Select the **library** folder of this repo
+7. Select folder path of this repository

-You should now get autocomplete for all the functions, methods and libraries of the Lmaobox API.
+You should now see autocomplete suggestions for all the functions, methods, types, and libraries of the Lmaobox API.
 It should look like this:

 ![Preview](.github/images/AC_Preview.png)

 ## Updating

 To update the annotations, simply pull the latest changes from this repo and restart your IDE.\
-If you've manually downloaded the repo, you can also just download the latest version and replace the old one.
+If you've manually downloaded the repo, you can also just download the latest version and replace the old folder.

 ## How to use annotations